Behavioral Modification: Oral Hygiene and Diet

 informing a clinical practice guideline27

 on nonrestorative treatments for carious lesions.
-The expert panel formulated 11 clinical recommendations, each specific to lesion type (i.e., cavitated, noncavitated), tooth surface (i.e., coronal, root surface [in adults]) and dentition (i.e., primary or permanent).
+The expert panel formulated 11 clinical recommendations, each specific to lesion type (i.e., cavitated, noncavitated), tooth surface (i.e., coronal, root surface [in adults]) and dentition (i.e., primary or permanent), each recommendation with an associated strength or certainty of the evidence (please refer to the clinical practice guideline for specific recommendations, strength of those recommendations, and the certainty of the evidence associated with them).
 The panel provided recommendations for the use of the most effective treatment options, including 38% silver diamine fluoride, sealants, 5% sodium fluoride varnish, 1.23% acidulated phosphate fluoride gel, and 5,000 parts per million fluoride (1.1% sodium fluoride) toothpaste or gel, among others.
 The panel also provided a recommendation against the use of 10% casein phosphopeptide–amorphous calcium phosphate.
 The chairside guides for primary

 dentition are available for download, and clinicians may also consult the online tool